ChristianSiebke/DReaM-Driver-Reaction-Model/sim/doc/source/installation_guide/sim_installation_guide/ides/20_qt_creator.rst

 Setup Project
 ~~~~~~~~~~~~~~

 #.
-Load the project by opening a ``CmakeLists.txt`` file and configure it to use a proper kit.
+Load the project by opening a ``CMakeLists.txt`` file and configure it to use a proper kit.

 #.
-Setup missing Cmake flags (c.f. :ref:'Cmake')
+Setup missing CMake flags (c.f. :ref:'CMake')

    .. todo:: The configuration is still "itchy", as Qt creator changes the interface with every version